primus/omega-supreme/README.md

 primus.forward(server, msg, [sparks], fn);
 ```

-In order to make the messaging even easier to use we've added a `primus.forward`
+In order to make the messaging even easier to use, `omega-supreme` adds a
-method to your Primus server instance.
-It allows you to broadcast messages to
+`primus.forward` method to your Primus server instance.
+It allows you to broadcast
-the supplied server.
-It will only write the message to the supplied server if
+messages to the supplied server.
+It will only write the message to the supplied
-the supplied sparks are not on the current server.
+server if the supplied sparks are not on the current server.

 Sending a message to a spark on a different server: